sibelcelen/DSA210/README.md

 # Retail Therapy & Stress: Does Stress Encourage Shopping?

 ## Project Overview
-This project explores the relationship between stress levels and spending habits to determine if people tend to spend more money when they are stressed.
-The study analyzes personal shopping behavior and external stress indicators to uncover any correlations between emotional state and consumer behavior.
+This project explores the relationship between stress levels and spending habits to determine if people tend to **spend more money when they are stressed**.
+The study analyzes *personal shopping behavior* and *external stress indicators* to uncover any correlations between emotional state and consumer behavior.

 ## Motivation
 Retail therapy is often seen as a way to cope with stress, but does stress actually lead to increased spending?
 This study aims to provide data-driven insights into: